Te Maru o Kaituna River Authority - About Us

 Who is Te Maru o Kaituna River Authority?

 Te Maru o Kaituna River Authority is the co-governance partnership set up by the Tapuika Claims Settlement Act 2014.
-We are made up of eight members, four iwi representatives from Tapuika Iwi Authority Trust, Te Kapu o Waitaha, Te Pumautanga o Te Arawa Trust and Te Tāhuhu o Tawakeheimoa Trust, and four council representatives from the Bay of Plenty Regional Council, Rotorua Lakes Council, Western Bay of Plenty District Council and Tauranga City Council.
-Ngāti Whakaue are observers of Te Maru o Kaituna.
+It is made up of iwi representatives from Tapuika Iwi Authority Trust, Te Kapu Ō Waitaha, Te Pumautanga o Te Arawa Trust, Te Tāhuhu o Tawakeheimoa Trust and Te Komiti Nui o Ngāti Whakaue, and council representatives from the Bay of Plenty Regional Council, Rotorua Lakes Council, Western Bay of Plenty District Council and Tauranga City Council.
+It is a permanent joint committee of the four councils.

 What do we do?